Best Things To Do in Cape Town

 V&A Waterfront is the starting point for cruises off the coast but one, in particular, is an essential cultural excursion and a great reason in itself to visit Cape Town.
 This harbour is the starting point for all visits to Robben Island.
 During the Apartheid years, political prisoners were held here during their fight for equal rights.
 This remains one of the most iconic struggles for justice of the 20th Century in any country; today it is home to a museum and tour around Nelson Mandela Prison.

 As you would expect, a Robben Island tour is a moving experience.
 The history of the country provides context for what happened in the latter part of the last century in South Africa but this is also a place of great importance not just for this incredible country but also for civil rights and democracy in the wider world.
 A great deal of Nelson Mandela’s life was spent on Robben Island and a tour offers the chance for all of its participants to take a true dive into the past in order to bring back some valuable lessons for the present and indeed the future.

 On arrival, you’ll be greeted and guided by former prisoners who recount their experiences of daily life in the prison.
 The cells and common rooms have remained intact since its closure and hanging on the walls are pictures of former prisoners.
-Nelson Mandela’s cell is the unmissable centrepiece, of course, but this is an experience which offers so much more than that too.
+Nelson Mandela’s cell is the unmissable centrepiece, of course, but this is an experience that offers so much more than that too.